pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 ...
 ```

-At first glance that seems OK.
+At first, glance that seems OK.
 We loop through every integer and add only the
 even ones.
 But there are two issues Firstly the `Iterator:` macro adds on an
 extra cell, so we end up with `EvenInt@YSII_Ag[cellmax + 1]`. `cellmax` is the
 highest possible integer value, so adding 1 to it is an invalid operation and